MatthewLeoLaporte/RNNs-learn-robust-policies/results-1.md

 #### No noise, no delay
 ![[10 Projects/10 PhD/41 RNNs learn robust policies/results-1.assets/1-1__loss-history__curl__std-0__replicates-10.png]]

+> [!NOTE]+
+> This is with constant learning rate = 0.01; some of the subsequent examples use a cosine annealing schedule but note that it doesn’t make much difference.

 ##### With 1000 iterations of baseline pre-training

 Note that these pre-training runs were done sometime later than the other plots in this section and there may be some minor changes in other hyperparameters, hence why this does not look identical to the [[#No noise, no delay|original case]].